5 Food Tips While Travelling in a City With No Muslim Population

 Stay in a hostel with kitchen facilities, not a hotel where you can only buy the ready made food.
 Remember to cleanse (sertu) the equipment before you use it to prepare your food.
 Then find a supermarket to source for the ingredients that you are going to cook.

-Look for fresh ingredients in a supermarket.
-(Vegan) pasta is good.
-Fresh fruits are good.
+Look for fresh ingredients in a supermarket. (vegan) pasta is good.
+Fresh fruits is good.
 Fish is good.
 Rice is good.
 Eggs.
 Salt.
 Pepper.
 Vegetarian paste or puree (eg. tomato) for pasta.
 Garlic.
 Onion.
 Olive oil.
 Fresh leaves (eg. thyme, mint, rosemary, coriander, sage) Ok, you get the drift.